With low interest rates and an improving economy, Romania's housing market has grown robustly over the past year. And there's lots of construction.

-All the country´s major cities saw an increase in house prices during the year to end-Q3 2015:
+All major cities in Romania experienced rising house prices during the year to September 2016:

 There are no restrictions on foreign nationals acquiring dwellings in Romania.
 Ownership of land is tricky, but companies incorporated in Romania as well as resident foreign nationals and non-resident EU citizens can acquire land.